 The final amount you're charged

 Actual CPC is often less than max.
 CPC because with the Google Ads auction, the most you'll pay is what's minimally required to clear the Ad Rank thresholds and beat the AdRank of the competitor immediately below you (if any).
-For example, if your Ad Rank places you immediately above search results (Ex: in the fourth position) with location extensions and sitelinks, you’ll pay the minimum amount necessary to meet the relevant thresholds with those extensions.
+For example, if your Ad Rank places you immediately above search results (such as in the fourth position) with location assets and sitelinks, you’ll pay the minimum amount necessary to meet the relevant thresholds with those assets.

 How a max.
 CPC bid affects your Ad Rank